sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-ms-setup/cp-mobile-dev-kit-ms-setup.md

     <!-- border -->![MDK](img-3.4.png)

-6. For this tutorial, there is no configuration needed for the SSO mechanism.
+6. For this tutorial, there is no certificate configuration needed.
 Click **Finish**.

     <!-- border -->![MDK](img-3.5.png)